-The Cadia Operation has a well-developed community relations strategy and, as a result, enjoys a strong supportive working relationship with its surrounding stakeholders.
+The Cadia Operation has a well-developed social performance strategy.
 A Community Consultative Committee ("CCC") is in place and oversees the application and distribution of community development funds for the district.
 The operation also provides education scholarships for local students.
 Cadia Operation also enjoys a positive working relationship with the local Aboriginal Land Council, and there are currently no native title issues at the Cadia Operation.

 At the Lihir Operation, a comprehensive set of compensation and community development agreements between the local community and LGL was signed in 1995, and later reviewed in 2007.
 The agreements set out the relationship between the Lihirian landowners, local level, provincial and PNG National government and Newcrest in relation to the payments of mine derived funds and certain benefits and infrastructure projects.
-Following the 2007 review, PGK100 million (US\$30 million, indexed for inflation) was committed over the following five years to implement the Lihir Sustainable Development Plan ("LSDP") which incorporated the agreements reached between LGL and the community for community development projects and priorities for the Lihir community.
-These payments have been made since 2007 and remain ongoing.
-The terms of the suite of agreements that are to replace the 2007 Integrated Benefits Package Revised Agreement have been agreed and the final draft agreements have been reviewed by the affected landholder groups and submitted to the Mineral Resources Authority for confirmation of regulatory compliance.
-On receipt of confirmation of regulatory compliance the agreements will be executed and form the basis of future compensation and community development activities of LGL.
+Following the 2007 review, PGK 100 million (US\$30 million, indexed for inflation) was committed over the following five years to implement the Lihir Sustainable Development Plan ("LSDP") which incorporated the agreements reached between LGL and the community for community development projects and priorities for the Lihir community.
+These agreements were replaced in December 2020 when a new suite of compensation, relocation and benefits sharing agreements (the "Lihir Agreements") were signed between LGL and the Lihir tenement landholder and relocation family groups.
+The Lihir Agreements were then registered with the Registrar of Mining Tenements on 10 May 2021, with their implementation starting on 1 July 2021.
+The Lihir Agreements aim to enhance socio-economic development outcomes for landholders and enable benefits to be distributed directly to their intended beneficiaries.